winstonchiong/decisionlabucsf.github.io/_drafts/2019-10-02_Consent-human-electrophys-studies.md

 ---

 During today’s seminar, Cailin Lechner presented on a collaborative project investigating consent in human intracranial electrophysiology studies.
-Regulations and policies often attempt to provide recommendations on how to consent, yet fail to provide guidelines on which members of the study team could best obtain consent.
-This process can be further convoluted in studies involving human intracranial electrophysiology research because they require patients, who often have impaired decision-making capacity from neurological disease, to consent to technically complex and high-risk neurosurgeries for primarily investigative, non-therapeutic purposes.
+Regulations and policies attempt to provide recommendations on how to consent, yet fail to provide guidelines on which members of the study team could best obtain consent.
+This can be further convoluted in studies involving human intracranial electrophysiology research because they require patients, who often have impaired decision-making capacity from neurological disease, to consent to technically complex and high-risk neurosurgeries for primarily investigative, non-therapeutic purposes.
 This means someone with a high degree of expertise, typically a clinician involved in the study, is the one obtaining consent.
 However, papers by
 [Morain et al.]( https://www.tandfonline.com/doi/full/10.1080/15265161.2019.1572811) {:target="_blank"} and
 [Da Silva et al.]( https://www.tandfonline.com/doi/full/10.1080/15265161.2019.1572817) {:target="_blank"} have considered the ethical implications that this dual-role can have on the consent process such that a clinician-investigator's dual-role could lead to therapeutic misconception, conflicts of interest, or compromised voluntariness.